fmfi-svt/saml-shibboleth-guide/README.md

 Create (or copy from this repo):

 TODO /etc/apache2/sites-available/spmellon2.conf

-TODO /var/www/pyinfo.py

-TODO /var/www/spmellon2/index.html

-TODO /var/www/spmellon2/secret/index.html

-(Since both SP and IdP run on the same virtual machine, for convenience, I directly use the path to idp-metadata.xml.
-In production, this XML file would, of course, be copied to the other machine.)

 Edit both `/opt/idp4/conf/metadata-providers.xml` and `/opt/idp5/conf/metadata-providers.xml` and add the following at the bottom (just above the last line `</MetadataProvider>`):